 - Crazy viral traffic – even though I technically went over the limits of what I pay for they allowed through several days of heavy viral traffic and my site never went down once.

 - Moving my old files for free – when I first switched from being on a free blog I couldn’t get my .xml file to upload correctly.
 WordPress would have charged $129 for this service but SiteGround’s customer service did it for free in about two minutes.

 All of these things make me super proud to be an affiliate for them.
 I’ve never had a company in any industry go to the trouble they’ve gone to for me, so I know you’ll be served well too.
-Go through my link to get the discounted price of $3.95/month for the starter plan.
+Go through my link to get $3.95/month for the starter plan.
 You won’t regret it.

 2. WordPress Platform

 Once you’ve purchased hosting, you’ll be able to create a WordPress.org installation.
 Why WordPress?
 It powers a huge portion of the internet, for starters.
 The themes, plugins, and tools available to WordPress bloggers are numerous and well supported.
 Plus it’s free, so you aren’t paying for anything extra on top of your web hosting.

 - Go to My Accounts>Go to cpanel